xingboyang20/ace-configuration-api-samples/ihear/README.md

 # iHear sample application

-The iHear sample illustrates how to build a webshop-style configurator with the iHear model hosted on the CLM Platform.
+The iHear sample illustrates how to build a webshop-style configurator with the iHear model hosted on Ace Platform.

 ![iHear demo](./docs/ihear-demo.gif)

 ## Getting started

-Before you run the application, change the settings in the `.env` file to match your local setup of the CLM Platform.
+Before you run the application, change the settings in the `.env` file to match your local setup of Ace Platform.

-- Change the `REACT_APP_API_URL` to the URL of your running configurator service.
+- Change the `REACT_APP_API_URL` to the URL of your Ace Platform installation.
 - Change the `REACT_APP_PACKAGE_PATH` to reference the package you want to use.
-The demo can use any valid and published VT package containing a configurable product called iHear.
+The demo can use any valid and published package containing a configurable product called iHear.

 For example:

 ```
-REACT_APP_API_URL=http://localhost:9010/configurator/v1
+REACT_APP_API_URL=http://localhost:9000/configurator/v1
 REACT_APP_PACKAGE_PATH=samples/ihear
 ```